walter-a-jablonowski/Scheduler/README.md

 # Scheduler

-All in one scheduler

-- configure a single task in your system's scheduler instead of many (less config work)
+All in one scheduler: configure a single task in your system's scheduler instead of many (less config work)

 - just run a single script that uses this class
 - configure multiple tasks in yml (syncable on multiple devices)
 - also supports advanced features like running a task based on likeliness